MTtankkeo/flutter_touch_ripple/README.md

 | cancel | If the effects overlap, the previous touch effect will be canceled and the should be added to the stack will be added.
 | ignoring | If the effects overlap, ignore and cancel the event until the previous touch effect disappears.

-## Apply TouchRippleOverlapBehavior.overlappable
+## When TouchRippleOverlapBehavior.overlappable
 ![ezgif-2-29d7de7115](https://github.com/MTtankkeo/Flutter_Touch_Ripple/assets/122026021/ef9f3e13-f2f0-4e49-b83b-b3fdc990e3c4)

-## Apply TouchRippleOverlapBehavior.cancel
+## When TouchRippleOverlapBehavior.cancel
 ![ezgif-2-5f471041ff](https://github.com/MTtankkeo/Flutter_Touch_Ripple/assets/122026021/bba89ffa-2767-4390-99d7-24e5ca96110d)

-## Apply TouchRippleOverlapBehavior.ignoring
+## When TouchRippleOverlapBehavior.ignoring
 ![ezgif-2-6f60071360](https://github.com/MTtankkeo/Flutter_Touch_Ripple/assets/122026021/2339cbc4-a20a-4fc6-a402-1202d4d35f0a)

 - - -